thechelsuk/uk.thechels.cod/index.md

 ## On Friday, 12 December 2025

 - The average temperature today is 10.54˚C,
-- With highs of 11.08˚C and lows of 10.16˚C,
+- With highs of 11.08˚C and lows of 9.91˚C,
-- It may feel like 10˚C with overcast clouds
+- It may feel like 10.03˚C with light rain
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1011hPa and humidity is 90%
+- The pressure is 1012hPa and humidity is 91%
 - The sun will rise at 08:07 and set at 15:57

 <!-- weather_marker ends -->